Evanilson (footballer, born 1999)

-Francisco Evanilson de Lima Barbosa (born 6 October 1999), commonly known as Evanilson, is a Brazilian professional footballer who plays as a striker for Premier League club Bournemouth and the Brazil national team.
+Francisco Evanilson de Lima Barbosa (born 6 October 1999), commonly known as Evanilson, is a Brazilian professional footballer who plays as a striker for club Bournemouth and the Brazil national team.

 Evanilson is a product of Fluminense's youth system and made his senior debut for the club in January 2018.
-He spent time on loan at Slovakian club Šamorín in the 2017–18 season.
+He spent time on loan at Slovak club Šamorín in the 2017–18 season.
 In 2020, he joined Tombense but was immediately loaned back to Fluminense.
 Later that year, he moved to Porto.
 With the club, he won one Primeira Liga, two Taças de Portugal one Taça da Liga, with the former's being part of a domestic double of the Primeira Liga and the Taça de Portugal in the 2021–22 season.
 In 2024, Evanilson moved to England with Bournemouth, arriving for a club-record fee.

 Evanilson represented Brazil at under-23 level, before making his senior debut in 2024.